Minecraft Gamerules Guide - All Game Rules Explained

 snowAccumulationHeight | 1 | Maximum number of stackable snow layers |

-waterSourceConversion | true | Possibility to create infinite water sources |
+waterSourceConversion | true | Ability to create infinite water sources |

-lavaSourceConversion | false | Possibility to create finite lava sources |
+lavaSourceConversion | false | Ability to create infinite lava sources |

 With waterSourceConversion set to false, it is impossible to generate an infinite well with two buckets.
 Lava becomes a truly finite resource.